GIScience/climate-action-hiwalk/README.md

 We use [mamba](https://mamba.readthedocs.io/en/latest/) (i.e. conda) as an environment management system.
 Make sure you have it installed.
 Apart from some base dependencies, there is only one fixed dependency for you, which is the [climatoology](https://gitlab.gistools.geog.uni-heidelberg.de/climate-action/climatoology) package that holds all the infrastructure functionality.
+Make sure you have read-access to the climatoology repository (i.e. you can clone it).

-The CA team will provide you with an access token.
-Head over to the [environment.yaml](environment.yaml) and replace

- - the environment name `ca-plugin-blueprint` with your plugin name.
-While we are at it, please also replace all occurences of that name in the [Dockerfile](Dockerfile).
+Head over to the [environment.yaml](environment.yaml) and replace the environment name `ca-plugin-blueprint` with your plugin name.
- - put the provided git token in a file called `GIT_PROJECT_TOKEN`.
-Then run `export GIT_PROJECT_TOKEN=$(cat GIT_PROJECT_TOKEN)` to set the token as en environment variable

 Run `mamba env create -f environment.yaml`.
 You are now ready to code within your mamba environment.

+When managing your dependencies, you should keep _environment.yaml_ up to date.
+We suggest you add dependencies manually to the file, but you can also run `mamba env expoert > envornment.yaml` to store the full recursive set of dependencies.

 > There are two separate environment files defined.
-The `environment_deploy.yaml` should mirror the `environment.yaml` and is used only by the CI/CD pipeline.
+> The `environment_deploy.yaml` should always mirror the `environment.yaml` and is used only by the CI/CD pipeline.

 ### Logging